Technology

 • Applications needing complex logic

 For simple business sites that prioritize performance and low maintenance, static site generators like AstroJS might be a better fit.
-Read our detailed comparison of static sites vs. WordPress to see which approach suits your needs.
+Read our detailed comparison of static sites vs WordPress to see which approach suits your needs.

-Common WordPress Challenges
+Common WordPress challenges

-Being realistic about WordPress's limitations helps you prepare:
+Being realistic about WordPress’s limitations helps you prepare.

+Ongoing maintenance required.
 WordPress core, themes, and plugins need regular updates.
 Neglecting updates creates security vulnerabilities and compatibility issues.
 Budget time each month for maintenance.

+Plugin and theme conflicts.
 With thousands of plugins and themes from different developers, conflicts happen.
 Something that worked yesterday might break after an update.
 Expect occasional troubleshooting.

-WordPress's database-driven nature and plugin ecosystem can slow sites down.
+Performance challenges.
+WordPress’s database-driven nature and plugin ecosystem can slow sites down.
 Achieving great performance requires optimization work, quality hosting, and restraint with plugins.

 WordPress is a powerful, flexible platform that democratized web publishing.
 Its massive ecosystem of themes and plugins means you can build almost anything without coding.
-For many projects — especially content-driven sites, blogs, and small business websites — it remains an excellent choice.
+For many projects, especially content-driven sites, blogs, and small business websites, it remains an excellent choice.

 However, WordPress requires ongoing attention.
 Updates, security, backups, performance optimization, and troubleshooting are part of the package.
 If you’re willing to invest time in learning and maintenance, WordPress can serve you well.
 If you want a more hands-off approach, consider managed WordPress hosting or alternative solutions.

-The key is understanding what you're getting into before you start.
-WordPress isn't inherently good or bad — it's a tool, and like any tool, it's perfect for some jobs and wrong for others.
+The key is understanding what you’re getting into before you start.
+WordPress isn’t inherently good or bad.
+It’s a tool, and like any tool, it’s perfect for some jobs and wrong for others.

 Ready to Build Your WordPress Site?